MichiganUnixUserGroup/MUG-2025-03-11-Advent-of-Code/README.md

 to do it.
-If it needs an explanation to run it, or a URL to the needed compiler or interpreter, provide a README.  **Do** include the sample data from the problem description.  **Don't** include the real data the web-site gave you (which is unique to you anyway); add a .gitignore if that's helpful to you.
+If it needs an explanation to run it, or a URL to the needed compiler or interpreter, provide a README.  **Do** include the sample data from the problem description.  **Don't** include the real data the web-site gave you (which is unique to you anyway).
+See below for some restrictions.
+Add a .gitignore if that's helpful to you.
 Solve the Day 1 problems.
 If you like, solve other days, too.

 In the particular implementations that I wrote, to focus on the problems, I avoided command-line arguments.
 My programs read the data from stdin.
 Doing command-line parsing makes your programs bigger, but might be interesting!
 You do what you feel is right.

+I will now quote from the [Advent of Code About Page](https://adventofcode.com/2024/about):

+> Can I copy/redistribute part of Advent of Code?
+>
+> Please don't.
+Advent of Code is free to use, not free to copy.
+If you're
+> posting a code repository somewhere, please don't include parts of Advent of
+> Code like the puzzle text or your inputs.
+If you're making a website, please
+> don't make it look like Advent of Code or name it something similar.

 This is about languages, and techniques, and how people are different, and having fun!